p2635/evil-tester-api-challenges/README.md

 ## Challenges I faced

-1. Testing the cloud API instance - The data clears itself every 10 minutes, so this decreases my testing efficiency.
+1. Test Data Availability - On the cloud instance, the test data clears itself every 10 minutes so this makes my testing less efficient.
 Luckily, the API supports the save/restore of session data.

 ## List of issues found